IKOR-GmbH/sip-framework/docs/core.md

 - MEMORY - trace messages will be stored in trace history and can be seen on the "actuator/tracing"*
 - "*" | LOG,MEMORY - Both values are valid to be used.
 In case a user set both types, then the tracing will be available as LOG and as MEMORY type at the same time.

-Note: If tracing is enabled and trace-Type is set to MEMORY, in order to read trace messages from history the "actuator/tracing" must be exposed:
+Note: In order to access trace records trough web API the "actuator/tracing" must be exposed:
 ```yaml
 management:
   endpoints: